 Duration of Active Phase τaThe average time spent as an activist is active before becoming inactive.

 Fraction of Converts Enthusiast gThe fraction of new converts who become enthusiasts.
 The remaining people become either active or inactive believers immediately after conversion.
+Describes the discipleship of new converts.

 Fraction of Converts active fThe fraction of new converts who become activists.
 The remaining people become inactive believers immediately after conversion.
+Describes the discipleship of new converts.

 Leaving Rate αThe total rate at which inactive believers leave the church.